How To Answer Stanford's 2024/2025 Supplemental Essays: Tips & Insights

 Stanford’s Essay Prompts & Requirements

-Gaining admission to Stanford University is a competitive university, with its acceptance rate ranging from 3.6 to 4.6%.
+Gaining admission to Stanford University is difficult because it's a competitive university, with its acceptance rate ranging from 3.6 to 4.6%.
 To gain admission, your application has to be as close to perfect as possible - supplemental essays included!

 Besides the common app and coalition app, Stanford requires you to submit 3 additional short essays in answer to these following prompts or questions for the academic year of 2024/2025: